Estimated read time: 13 minutes

 - Brand voice

-Networks constantly change algorithms, privacy rules, and other things that could impact your engagement.
-It’s not a bad idea to keep up on what’s changing, but it can also get overwhelming.
-In the organic era I usually lived by this rule: If you share unique and valuable content, people will find it and share it.
+Social media networks constantly change algorithms, privacy rules, and other things that could impact your engagement.
+It’s not a bad idea to keep up with what’s changing, but it can also get overwhelming.
+In the organic era, I usually lived by this rule: If you share unique and valuable content, people will find it and share it.

-Today we are in the paid era however.
+Then we moved into the paid era, however.
 Even when your following numbers are huge, that doesn’t mean the networks will show your posts to all your followers.
 Another reason to use the COPE model and integrate social media in the most efficient way.

 Chances are you will have to allocate some budget to your social media distribution.

-I would suggest to keep an eye on what the most relevant networks are at the current time for a specific business.
+Keep an eye on what the most relevant networks are at the current time for a specific business.
 That might be Facebook.
-But it also could be a niche, local network that has far fewer users, but extremely relevant ones for a specific business.
+But it could also be a niche, local network with far fewer users but extremely relevant ones for a specific business.
 Twitter certainly is one to consider.

 While it is important to have brand accounts and post on a schedule, also partner with others through organic social media strategies.

 Read next: How to grow organic social media